21 Things to Do in Roatan, Honduras (From a Local)

 Is Roatan cheap?
 Is it a good destination for budget travelers?

-Is Roatan cheap?
-Is it a good destination for budget travelers?Compared to the rest of the Caribbean, Roatan is stupid cheap!
+Compared to the rest of the Caribbean, yes, Roatan is very cheap.
 I was able to live in a two bedroom apartment (with a roommate) steps from the beach for only 350 USD/month (although my monthly A/C costs for one room only at night were an additional $200).

 If you stay on the island for a while and the expat community considers you “local” you can go scuba diving for only $30 per tank!
-Baleadas—a typical Honduran breakfast consisting of a thick flour tortilla filled with refried beans, cheese and other fixings – will only cost you $1-2 in Roatan.
+Baleadas—a typical Honduran breakfast consisting of a thick flour tortilla filled with refried beans, cheese and other fixings—will only cost you $1-2 in Roatan.
 However, there are many sit-down restaurants owned by expats that will charge closer to U.S. prices.
 Expect to pay 70 HNL ($3) for local beers.

 Can I drink the water in Roatan?

 Nope!
-Some of the locals will, but if you’re not used to it DON’T drink the water in Roatan.
+Some of the locals will, but if you’re not used to it, DON’T drink the water in Roatan.
 If you’ll be on the island a while or are living in an apartment, you can have drinking water delivered directly to your house.

 What is the local cuisine in Roatan?